Short replacement care

-If you undertake a caring role you may experience problems with stress or ill health.
-You and the person you care for may benefit from day respite or residential respite care.
+If you are a carer you may experience problems with stress or ill health.
+You and the person you care for may benefit from short replacement care.

 You may be entitled to respite care services if you care for: